 The SDAP is offered in two formats for students to choose which option best fits their lifestyle.

-SDAP-13 is a 13-month long program which offers our traditional BSN program, but in a compressed time frame.
-Second Degree Accelerated Program-13 offers our traditional BSN program, but in a compressed time frame.
+SDAP-13 is a 13-month long program which offers our traditional BSN program but in a compressed time frame.
 Students begin on the first Monday in January of one year and complete the program by February of the following year.
-The program is designed for those who are able to attend full-time – 40 hours per week.
-Courses are offered through a variety of platforms including blended and fully online.
-Campus based obligations such as class, nursing lab and clinical may on occasion require evening or weekend scheduling.
-It is recommended that students do not work during this program, as the program is rigorous and time intensive.
+Courses are offered through a variety of platforms, including blended and fully online.
+Campus-based obligations such as class, skills lab, and clinical may require evening or weekend scheduling.
+It is not recommended that students work during this program, as the program is rigorous and time-intensive.

 SDAP-18 implements the accelerated BSN program in a more flexible, extended period of time (18-months) for busy adults.
 Courses are offered through a variety of platforms including blended and fully online.
 Campus-based obligations such as class, skills lab, and clinical may occasionally require weekday scheduling.
 However, the majority of these experiences are scheduled in the evening or on the weekends.
 It is not recommended that students work during this program, as the program is rigorous and time-intensive.